MicrosoftDocs/azure-docs/articles/search/semantic-how-to-query-request.md

 > [!IMPORTANT]
 > Semantic query type is in public preview, available through the preview REST API and Azure portal.
 Preview features are offered as-is, under [Supplemental Terms of Use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

-In this article, learn how to attach the semantic query subsystems of Azure Cognitive Search to use semantic ranking, semantic captions, and semantic answers.
-Setting the queryType parameter to **semantic** enables these capabilities.
+In this article, learn how to formulate a search request that uses semantic ranking, and produces semantic captions and answers.

 During the initial preview launch, there is no charge for semantic search.
-For up-to-date information, see [Availability and pricing](semantic-search-overview.md#availability-and-pricing).
+For more information, see [Availability and pricing](semantic-search-overview.md#availability-and-pricing).

 ## Prerequisites

++ A search service at a Standard tier (S1, S2, S3), located in one of these regions: North Central US, West US, West US 2, East US 2, North Europe, West Europe.
+If you have an existing S1 or greater service in one of these regions, you can request access without having to create a new service.

 + Access to semantic search preview: [sign up](https://aka.ms/SemanticSearchPreviewSignup)

-+ A search service at a Standard tier (S1, S2, S3), located in one of these regions: North Central US, West US, West US 2, East US 2, North Europe, West Europe

 + An existing search index, containing English content